lisette-solis/lisette-solis/README.md

 ## Hi there 👋

-My name is Lisette Solís (She/Her) and I am a technologist who recently left the federal government and graduated from the [Computational Analysis and Public Policy program](https://capp.uchicago.edu/) at The university of Chicago.
-Most recently I worked on the responsible AI team at the Department of Defense.
-Prior to graduate school I worked on labor rights and supply chain compliance as a product manager for [Fair Trade USA](https://www.fairtradecertified.org/).
+My name is Lisette Solís (She/Her) and I am a technologist who works for federal government and recently graduated from the [Computational Analysis and Public Policy program](https://capp.uchicago.edu/) at The university of Chicago.
 I am passionate about leveraging technology for social good and am especially interested in responsible AI, transportation, urban policy, environmental sustainability, and news.
 Languages: Python, SQL, JavaScript, R

 ### Check out some of my past coding projects: